OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Methods.md

 ### ForEach and Where methods

-Beginning in PowerShell 4.0, collection filtering by using a method syntax is supported.
+Beginning in PowerShell 4.0, collection filtering using a method syntax is supported.
 This allows use of two new methods when dealing with collections `ForEach` and `Where`.

-You can read more about these methods in [about_arrays](about_arrays.md)
+You can read more about these methods in [about_Arrays](about_arrays.md)

-### Calling a specific method when multiple overloads exist
+## Calling a specific method when multiple overloads exist

 Consider the following scenario when calling .NET methods.
 If a method takes an object but has an overload via an interface taking a more specific type,